 Higher education policy and regulation is devolved among the four nations of the UK.
 The statutory responsibility for the registration and regulation of higher education providers sits with the respective national funders and regulators: the Office for Students in England; the Department for the Economy in Northern Ireland; the Scottish Funding Council in Scotland; and the Higher Education Funding Council in Wales.
 The UK Quality Code applies across all jurisdictions.

 QAA is the only body officially recognised to undertake independent assessments and evaluations, which are in turn used by all four bodies to inform their regulatory decision making.
 QAA also works with the representative bodies of UK higher education providers and our individual member institutions.

 Our four short films explain more about the work we do across the UK and internationally.
 They were created in 2017, our 20th anniversary year, and feature interviews with a number of vice-chancellors and principals from across the UK higher education sector.

 Our strategy sets out QAA's strategic priorities.

-Our Annual Review 2020 sets out the work we have done to safeguard academic standards and ensure the quality and global reputation of UK higher education.
-Our priority during this period has been to support our members to meet the challenges of the COVID-19 pandemic.
-Our member subscriptions have also funded COVID-19 guidance made available to benefit the wider sector, in recognition of the extraordinary pressures arising from the pandemic.
-This Review also details our work with regulators, governments and students across the UK, highlights our key areas of international activity and looks at the impact of our stewardship of the Access to HE Diploma.
+Our Annual Review 2021 sets out the work we have done to safeguard academic standards and ensure the quality and global reputation of UK higher education.
+Throughout the year, we have supported our members in responding to and moving beyond the pandemic, producing a range of practical resources.
+The Review also details our work with regulators, governments and students across the UK, highlights our international activity, and features our stewardship of the Access to Higher Education Diploma.